ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 Now that we've examined the logic for returning an SQL query from ChatGPT and subsequently retrieving the data from Snowflake, we're about 75% of the way done with this exercise.

 ### Step Four: Summarizing Results
 It'd be nice if a tabular view of our data was all our stakeholders ever wanted from their reports.
-Sadly, it rarely ever is enough.
+Sadly, a tabular view is rarely enough.
 So let's get ChatGPT to do the hard work for us and summarize our data.
 To do so, I added a checkbox to our Streamlit Form.

 ```python
 with st.form(key="my_form"):